Solutions

 We know by now that AI systems can inject bias into a decision-making process, just like humans can.
 In fact, studies have revealed that bias within AI often amplifies our own bias.

-Here’s how forward-thinking legal teams are making AI stick:
+Here’s how experts in forward-thinking legal teams are making AI stick — and how you can too:

 AI isn’t a magic wand and it shouldn’t be adopted for its own sake.
 We know that contradicts what most organizations are hearing today, but the most effective implementations begin with a focused use case: